imanring/Master_Mind/mastermind/algorithm.md

 Steps - this will be very similar to the actionPerformed in Player.java.
 It will have to have all of the code from actionPerformed and some for setting the key.
 The submit for setting the key will dispose of the current JFrame and call GUIsetUP from Player if indeed the key has been set.

-**Node - will have getters and setters for it payload and single Node pointer**

 ## LinkedList - single linked list.

 **append**